Mental Health Services

 Do I Have a Mental Health Disorder?

-The term “mental health disorder” is a general name for a wide range of conditions related to mental functioning that affect your thinking, emotion regulation or behavior.
-Mental health conditions vary in severity from mild levels of impairment to debilitating effects.
-The severity of a mental disorder is typically determined by how long you’ve been experiencing symptoms and how much the condition is interfering with or limiting your major life activities.
+The term "mental health disorder" is a general name for a wide range of conditions related to mental functioning that affect your thinking, emotion regulation and/or behavior.
+Some of the most common mental health conditions are:

 How can I tell if I’m experiencing temporary or chronic mental health challenges?